Painting Paneling and Siding for a Modern Look

 Painting Wood Paneling White – Pros and Cons

-Painting wood paneling white can give it a fresh, modern look, but it does come with some considerations.
+Painting wood paneling white can instantly brighten a room and give it a clean, modern feel—but it does come with a few considerations.

 Prep Work